 References and Credits

-1. Financial figures in all charts and tables were obtained and referenced from financial filings available at Nikola Motor’s SEC Filings.
+1. All financial figures in this article were obtained and referenced from Nikola Corporation’s financial statements available at Nikola Motor’s SEC Filings.